Engee documentation

 Dependencies

-To use this parameter, set the Tolerance distribution parameter to Gaussian.
+To use this parameter, set the Tolerance distribution parameters to Gaussian.

 Series resistance - series resistance